Regression for Astronomical Data with Realistic Distributions, Errors and Non-linearity: Regression methods

 Here, each data point $D_i$ consists of a one-dimensional dependent observed variable $\yobsi$, an $n$-dimensional independent observed variable $\bxobsi$, and their corresponding uncertainty levels, $\yerri$ and $\bxerri$.
 The likelihood of data point $D_i$ given the parameters $\btheta$ is thus derived by

 where $P(y,\bx|\btheta)$ is the underlying model for the intrinsic variables $y$ and $\bx$, and $P(\yobsi, \bxobsi|\yerri, \bxerri, y, \bx)$ and $P(\yerri, \bxerri|y, \bx)$ encapsulate the error properties.
 This paper focuses on the case of Gaussian errors.
 Therefore, the integral in \autoref{eq:integral} can be evaluated using Gauss-Hermite quadrature.
 It is worth noting that, in general cases, Monte Carlo integration with importance sampling provides a viable alternative.
+Throughout this work we employ Gauss-Hermite quadrature to handle integrals unless otherwise stated.

 The underlying model of the intrinsic variables $P(y, \bx|\btheta)$ can be decomposed as:

 where $P(y |\bx, \btheta)$ describes how $\bx$ determines $y$ given $\btheta$.
 Apparently, $P(\bx)$, the intrinsic distribution of $\bx$ contributes to the likelihood function, and its contribution cannot be simply ignored unless the uncertainties in the observed data are negligible.
 Similarly, the likelihood of the errors can also be decomposed if the uncertainty levels of $y$ and $\bx$ are independent of each other \footnote{This is not the same as independence of the noise in $y$ and $\bx$, which is represented by $P(\yobsi, \bxobsi|\yerri, \bxerri, y, \bx) = P(\yobsi|y, \yerri)P(\bxobsi|\bx, \bxerri)$ and is not required, as discussed in \autoref{sec:dicussion}}: